YinHk-myProgram/algorithm/dynamic programming/README.md

 That is the reason why a recursive algorithm like Merge Sort cannot use Dynamic Programming, because the subproblems are not overlapping in any way.

-Here, the basic idea is to save time by efficient use of space.
-Recursion takes time but no space while dynamic programming uses space to store solutions to subproblems for future reference thus saving time.
+Here, the basic idea is to save time by efficient use of space. **Recursion takes time but no space** while **dynamic programming uses space to store solutions** to subproblems for future reference thus saving time.
+- Time complexity: recurrsion > dynamic programming
+- Space complexity: dynamic programming > recurrsion

 ### Dynamic Programming vs Greedy Algorithms
 Greedy Algorithms are similar to dynamic programming in the sense that they are both tools for optimization.